 If your email account has been hacked, the cybercriminal will be able to send emails out, pretending to be you.
 Chances are, if someone you know receives one of these emails, they will open it.

 Once your colleagues, clients or customers open one of these impostor emails, the risk of a successful BEC attack significantly increases.
 It can be tempting to avoid the embarrassment of admitting your mistake but a warning may prevent your contacts from falling for the scam.

 We've provided a helpful email template below to get you started.

 I am writing to inform you that my email account is compromised.

 Please ignore and delete any suspicious emails that come from my account; especially if they contain links or attachments, or if they ask you to provide sensitive data.

 I have informed our IT team of the situation and taken steps to secure my account.

 4. Protect yourself from future attacks

-The vast majority of BEC attacks start with phishing.
-Intelligent anti-phishing solutions such as Egress Defend can prevent BEC from happening within your business again.
-Defend uses machine learning to analyze both the content and context of emails, meaning it can alert users to sophisticated and context-driven phishing attacks such as CEO fraud in real time.
+The vast majority of account takeover attacks start with phishing.
+Intelligent anti-phishing solutions such as Egress Defend can prevent account takeover and BEC from happening within your organization again.
+Defend uses machine learning to analyze both the content and context of emails, meaning it can detect the underlying building blocks of a business email compromise attack even if a legitimate account has been taken over.